-The projected reductions in fuel tax revenue stem not from decreases in driving but rather from anticipated improvements in vehicle fuel economy.
-Forecasts of drastically reduced fuel consumption, and in turn fuel-tax revenue, motivated the Legislature to direct the Commission to study the possible need to transition from a fuel tax to a road user charge system in order to adequately fund transportation.
+The prospects for improvements in vehicle fuel economy, mean that there are likewise prospects declining fuel tax revenue.
+This prospect motivated the Legislature to direct the Commission to study a transition from fuel taxes to a road usage charge system of collecting revenue from light vehicles, in order to preserve funding for transportation.